MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 Once these contributions are outlined, they can be assessed to determine:

 3. **Subquery 3:** "How have Einstein's theories impacted the development of modern physics?"

-4. **Subquery 4:** "How have Bohr's theories impacted the development of modern physics?"
+1. **Subquery 4:** "How have Bohr's theories impacted the development of modern physics?"

-These subqueries would explore the influence of each scientist's work on the field, such as how Einstein's theories led to advancements in cosmology and quantum theory, and how Bohr's work contributed to the understanding of atomic structure and quantum mechanics.
+These subqueries explore each scientist's influence on physics, such as:

+- How Einstein's theories led to advancements in cosmology and quantum theory
+- How Bohr's work contributed to the understanding of atomic structure and quantum mechanics.

-Combining the results of these subqueries can help the language model form a more comprehensive response regarding who made more significant contributions to modern physics, based on the extent and impact of their theoretical advancements.
+Combining the results of these subqueries can help the language model form a more comprehensive response regarding who made more significant contributions to modern physics, based on their theoretical advancements.
 This method simplifies the original complex query by dealing with more specific, answerable components and then synthesizing those findings into a coherent answer.

 ### Query router

 It's possible that your organization decides to divide its corpus of content into multiple vector stores or entire retrieval systems.
 In that case, developers can employ a **query router**, which is a mechanism that intelligently determines which indexes or retrieval engines to use based on the query provided.
 The primary function of a query router is to optimize the retrieval of information by selecting the most appropriate database or index that can provide the best answers to a specific query.

-The query router typically functions at a point after the query has been formulated by the user but before it's sent to any retrieval systems.
+The query router typically functions at a point after the user formulates the query,  but before sending to retrieval systems.
 Here's a simplified workflow:

 1. **Query Analysis**: The LLM or another component analyzes the incoming query to understand its content, context, and the type of information likely needed.
 2. **Index Selection**: Based on the analysis, the query router selects one or more from potentially several available indexes.
 Each index might be optimized for different types of data or queries—for example, some might be more suited to factual queries, while others might excel in providing opinions or subjective content.